Bluegiga

 Bluegiga Technologies Ltd. known as Bluegiga, is a Finnish wireless technology company based in Espoo, Finland.
 Founded in 2000, it has since expanded its offices to Atlanta in USA and Hong Kong.
 Bluegiga has been a member of the Bluetooth Special Interest Group since it was established and joined Continua Health Alliance in Spring 2008.
 The company joined Wi-Fi Alliance in the beginning of 2012.

 Products

-Bluegiga develops and manufactures short range wireless connectivity systems, including Bluetooth modules and access servers, Wi-Fi modules, Bluetooth Smart modules as well as a licencable embedded Bluetooth stack, iWRAP.
+Bluegiga develops and manufactures short range wireless connectivity systems, including Bluetooth modules and access servers, Wi-Fi modules, Bluetooth Smart modules as well as a licensable embedded Bluetooth stack, iWRAP.
 The products are mainly aimed at adding wireless connectivity to industrial customers' products, rather than being consumer-ready end products by themselves.
 Common industry sectors that use Bluegiga's products include, Healthcare, automotive, audio, industrial and consumer applications.

 Acquisitions

 In February 2015, Bluegiga was acquired by Silicon Labs.